nocomplexity/FreeAndOpenMachineLearning/README.md

 If you like your name stated here: This publication is open source.
 Issues and pull requests are welcome.

-All contributors will be added to this list.
+All contributors will be mentioned in the publication!

 *So get involved in the discussions and make IT better!*

-The following people have contributed to this project:
- [name] [OPTIONAL email] [Optional Organization name ]

 # Licensing